hip4yes/Bond-Realm/README.md

    }
 }
 ```
-All insertion/deletion in your todos array will be automatically update RealmCategoryModel's RLMArray of RealmTodoModel!
+All insertion/deletion in your todos array will be automatically update RealmCategoryModel's RLMArray of RealmTodoModel and assigning new TodoModel to mostImportantTodo will also update realm!
 Isn't it magic?
+##How to create, load and delete objects
+When you are using Bond-Realm you should not use your Realm classes directly.
+Instead you should work with your dynamic subclasses of `BRWrapper`.
+To create new object use simply `let todo = TodoModel()` (where TodoModel – is needed subclass of `BRWrapper`), it will create underlying `RealmTodoModel` and create bonds for all your properties.
+To delete object from realm call `todo.delete()`.
+To get all dynamic objects from Realm use: `let categories: DynamicArray<CategoryModel> = DynamicArrayFromAllObjectsOf(CategoryModel.self)`.
+##Installation
+Just add all swift files to your project
+##License
+MIT License
+Created by Nikita Arkhipov
+##How to contact
+If there is a bug, please open an Issue or contact me via nikitarkhipov@gmail.com.
+If you have any suggestions do the same.
+Pull requests are welcomed.